-2 Where there is a split commencement, initial sections (and odd bits and pieces) must commence on Royal Assent for Bills and on the day after registration for instruments.
+Where there is a split commencement, initial sections (and odd bits and pieces) must commence on Royal Assent for Bills and on the day after registration for instruments.

-Reason: To avoid a technical argument about how the initial sections can commence where there is a split commencement.
+Reason: To avoid a technical argument about how the initial sections can commence where there is a split commencement of every provision in the Bill or instrument.